 The Greatest Gift You Can Give to Loved Ones is to Purge Your Clutter

-by Team Mentor Victoria Willett
+recent post by Victoria Willett

 We wouldn’t dream of not having our legal documents in order as we age.
 They make clear our wishes regarding our health and estate.
 Finalizing this paperwork prior to a life changing event, such as illness or death, allows families in times of crisis to concentrate on their loved one without worry.

 Equally critical, though not always as obvious, is the importance of culling through the possessions in your home prior to life’s eventualities.
 Freeing your home of unnecessary belongings and organizing what remains could be the most valuable gift you give to your family.

 For relatives left navigating through the family home after a serious illness or death, the process is overwhelming.
 Lisa Geraci Rigoni, a professional organizer and owner of The Organizing Mentors, sees this regularly sharing, “clearing out a home, usually within tight time constraints, is extremely stressful for families.”
 More often than not, Geraci Rigoni adds, “relatives are overwhelmed with the sheer amount of belongings, don’t know what is valuable, and sometimes can’t find important paperwork.”

 Clearing out a lifelong collection of belongings on your own may seem staggering.
 However, Margareta Magnusson, author of The Gentle Art of Swedish Death Cleaning: How to Free Yourself and Your Family from a Lifetime of Clutter, suggests, “tell[ing] your loved ones and friends what you are up to.
 They might want to help you and even take things you don’t need.”

 If that is not an option for you, enlist the help of a professional organizer.
 These professionals are wonderful at stepping in to help homeowners and their families clear out extraneous belongings.
 They can help you decide which possessions should be sold (and where), what can be donated, and what is trash.